techscaleinfinite/techscaleinfinite.github.io/docs/demo-deployment copy/content-management-system-cms/office-suites-and-notes/libre-office-deployment.md

 | ------------------------------------------- | -------------------------------------------- |
 | (select this if you want to make it public) | (select this if you want to make it private) |

+### Steps And Procedure

+*   **This deployment utilizes the official LIBRE OFFICE Docker image.
+Here's a step-by-step guide to get you started:**

+    1. Begin by navigating to the "Create Apps" page and use the search bar to find the linuxserver/libreoffice application.
+    2. Click on the "Install" button to initiate the installation process.
+    3. Fill in all the required fields with the necessary information.
+    4. If you prefer, you can click on the "Advanced" option to access additional settings (this step is optional).
+    5. After making your selections, press the "Install" button to proceed.
+    6. Once the installation is complete, you'll be directed to the "My Apps" page, where you'll find a list of all the applications you've deployed.
+    7. Copy the Hostname of the libreoffice application without the NodePort and paste it into your preferred browser's address bar.
+    8. Voilà!
+You're now able to access the libreoffice webpage and explore its content.

+    By following these straightforward steps, you'll have successfully deployed  libreoffice application and gained access to its features through a seamless and user-friendly process.

 **Step-by-Step Guide to LIBREOFFICE Deployment**

 1. **Docker Image Selection:**